aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/ooxmlsaveoptions/_index.md

 **Returns:**
 boolean - The corresponding  boolean  value.
-### getMemoryOptimization() {#getMemoryOptimization--}
+### getMemoryOptimization() {#getMemoryOptimization}
 ```
 public boolean getMemoryOptimization()
 ```

 Gets value determining if memory optimization should be performed before saving the document.
-Default value for this property is **false**.
+Default value for this property is  false .
 Setting this option to  true  can significantly decrease memory consumption while saving large documents at the cost of slower saving time.

 **Returns:**
 boolean - Value determining if memory optimization should be performed before saving the document.
-### getPassword() {#getPassword--}
+### getPassword() {#getPassword}
 ```
 public String getPassword()
 ```